rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 ## 3. CLI

-By using the specific binary for each node (refer to the `swarm` file in each datadir forlder) you can execute operations in the standard manner, such as `up`, `down`, etc.
+By using the specific binaries for each node (refer to the `swarm` file in each datadir folder) you can execute operations in the standard manner, such as `up`, `down`, etc.

 You can find a list of commands [here](https://swarm-guide.readthedocs.io/en/latest/dapp_developer/upload_cli.html#reference-table).